Franklin's lost expedition: Significance in Canada

 The influence of the Franklin expedition on Canadian literature and culture has been especially significant.
-Rogers' "Northwest Passage" has been referred to as the unofficial Canadian national anthem.
+Stan Rogers' song "Northwest Passage" has been referred to as the unofficial Canadian national anthem.
 The distinguished Canadian novelist Margaret Atwood has also spoken of Franklin's expedition as a sort of national myth of Canada, remarking that "In every culture many stories are told, (but) only some are told and retold, and these stories bear examining ... in Canadian literature, one such story is the Franklin expedition."

 Notable treatments by Canadian poets include a verse play for radio, Terror and Erebus, which was commissioned from Gwendolyn MacEwen, broadcast by CBC Radio (10 January 1965) and subsequently published in her collection Afterworlds (1987); and David Solway's verse cycle Franklin's Passage (2003).
 The events have also featured prominently in Canadian novels, including Mordecai Richler's Solomon Gursky Was Here (1989) and Dominique Fortier's 2008 French language novel, Du bon usage des étoiles, which creatively considers the Franklin expedition from a variety of perspectives and genres and was both shortlisted and a finalist for several literary awards in Canada (2009 Governor General's Awards).
 Sheila Fischman's translation of Fortier's novel, On the Proper Use of Stars, was shortlisted for the 2010 Governor General's Awards for French to English Translation.
 Irish-Canadian writer Ed O'Loughlin's novel Minds of Winter was shortlisted for the 2017 Giller Prize.